College Savings Planning

 - Reduce their reliance on parent and student loans to finance their student’s education

-- Reduce the stress typically associated with paying for a college education knowing that they have planned and saved for this moment
+- Reduce the stress typically associated with paying for a college education, knowing that they have planned and saved for this moment

-Savings plans compliment financial aid to provide a comprehensive college financing strategy.
+Savings plans complement financial aid to provide a comprehensive college financing strategy.
 By starting a college savings plan, families will have more financial options when it is time for their child to enroll in a college or university.
 Developing a college savings plan involves four major steps: